LukaTragic/Catch-Zone/README.md

 - fixed trajectory
 - refactored and reorganized a bunch of code

+12/13

+- reorganized some things
+- begining to outline machine learning model
+- tested correlation of the variables I am trying to predict, looks promising

 TO DO:

+- conduct VIF to determine what features will cause redundacies in each of the dependent variables
 - figure out classifications for each section
 - make function that tests when trajectories intersect with those boundaries